octobusjs/octobus/docs/1 - Intro.md

 const handler = ({ cost, impressions, next }) => impressions === 0 ?
 0 : next({ cost, impressions });
 ```

 You can actually do that using something called `decorators`.
-They decorate the handlers (using functions composition), and act as middlewares sitting between the dispatching and event and executing the handler's logic.
+These are high-order functions for handlers, and act as middlewares sitting between the dispatching and event and executing the handler's logic.

 ```js
 import { decorators } from 'octobus.js';